 Rule of Law

-The absence of effective checks and balances, and the excessive concentration of power in the executive (president) at the expense of the legislative and judiciary has become an integral characteristic of the political system following the 2017 constitutional amendments and Turkey’s transition to a presidential system in 2018.
+Since Türkiye’s transition to a presidential system, all authority is concentrated in one person, the president.
+Meanwhile, the legislature and judiciary have become rather symbolic and unimportant.
 The necessary checks and balances required to protect against an excessive concentration of power in one office and to ensure the independence of the judiciary are insufficient, according to the Venice Commission.

-Several articles in the amended constitution are particularly controversial, such as the abolishment of the parliament’s right to interpellation of the president and its right to audit the government.
-The president, who holds the combined offices of head of state, head of government and head of the ruling party, remains accountable with five-year intervals to the electorate, but not to parliament in its daily business.
-While members of parliament have no right to ask oral questions, written questions can only be addressed to the vice presidents and ministers.
-Furthermore, an impeachment procedure against the president requires the support of at least two-thirds of deputies (400 deputies out of 600) and is thus highly unlikely.
+The president, who holds the combined offices of the head of state, head of government and head of the ruling party, remains unaccountable to parliament.
+Members of parliament have no right to ask oral questions, and written questions can only be addressed to the vice presidents and ministers but not the president.
+Furthermore, an impeachment procedure against the president requires the support of at least two-thirds of deputies (i.e., 400 or more out of 600 deputies) and is thus highly unlikely in a parliament controlled by the AKP-led bloc.

 Separation of powers